rmeza/SvitlaExam/README.md

 This is a solution for the Svitla exam.
 My experienced based to apply on Svitla.
 The exam provide a dataset static.
-So, my solution was implement a Binary tree.
+So, my solution was to implement a Binary tree.
 Check my code, I'm open to discuss, improve and learn.
 # The Question